-Most people don't have to pay a monthly premium for Part A.

-If they (or a spouse) paid Medicare taxes for at least 40 quarters (10 years) while they were working.

-Additional ways to qualify for premium-fee Part A include:

-- You already get retirement benefits from Social Security or the Railroad Retirement Board. - You're eligible to get Social Security or Railroad benefits but haven't filed for them yet. - You or your spouse had Medicare-covered government employment.

-If you're under 65, you can get premium-free Part A if:

-You got Social Security or Railroad Retirement Board disability benefits for 24 months.
+- Most people don't have to pay a monthly premium for Part A if: - You (or a spouse) paid Medicare taxes for at least 40 quarters (10 years) while you were working. - Additional ways to qualify for premium-free Part A include: - You already get retirement benefits from Social Security or the Railroad Retirement Board. - You're eligible to get Social Security or Railroad benefits but haven't filed for them yet. - You or your spouse had Medicare-covered government employment. - If you're under 65, you can get premium-free Part A if: - You got Social Security or Railroad Retirement Board disability benefits for 24 months.